 Seyyed Ali Khamenei

-Posted by Kevin Barrett on January 21, 2015, With 6210 Reads Filed under Of Interest.
+Posted by Kevin Barrett on January 21, 2015, With 6275 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.